cahz/orca/systems/zedboard/README.md

 ## Building

+To build the hardware or software for the Zedboard system you will need to source the appropriate Vivado tools
+(e.g. '. opt/xilinx/Vivado/2017.4/settings64.sh' in bash).

 The build process can be done completely from the command line by the included Makefile (just run `make`).
 Alternatively, running `make gui` will create the project and open Vivado so you can use the GUI tools from there.